cysouw/diathesis/text/c02_structure.md

 b.
 Sie lässt mich meine Kleider waschen.
 :::

 Chapter [-@sec:zuinfinitive] investigates light verbs with *zu* plus an infinitive, like the *sein+zu‑Infinitiv* passive [@next].
-The combination of *zu* with an infinitive is arguably completely grammaticalised and is simply considered here as yet another non-finite verb form of German, alongside *Partizip* and *Infinitiv*.
+The combination of *zu* with an infinitive is arguably completely grammaticalised and is considered here to be yet another non-finite verb form of German, alongside *Partizip* and *Infinitiv*.
 I propose to call it the *zu-Infinitiv*.

 ::: ex
 a.
 Ich führe einen Hund an der Leine.